WeTransfer/format_parser/CONTRIBUTING.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+## So, you want to contribute a new parser

+It is awesome!
+Please do take care to add example files that fit your parser use case.
+Make sure that the file you are adding is licensed for use within an MIT-licensed piece of software.
+Ideally, this file is going to be something you have produced yourself and you are permitted to share under the MIT license provisions.

+When writing a parser, please try to ensure it returns a usable result as soon as possible, or no result as soon as possible (once you know the file is not fit for your specific parser).
+Bear in mind that we enforce read budgets per-parser, so you will not be allowed to perform too many reads, or perform reads which are too large.

 ## Pull requests